jylee1357/geopandas/README.md

     df, geometry=geopandas.points_from_xy(df.Longitude, df.Latitude))
 ```
 ```
-# Converting dataframe with geo information as a geodataframe and save it as geopackage file
+# Convert dataframe with geo information to a geodataframe and save it into geopackage file
 gdf2 = gpd.GeoDataFrame(df2, geometry='geometry')
 gdf2.to_file("test.gpkg", driver = "GPKG", encoding = "cp949")
 ```